 5. Notre Dame

-The famous Notre Dame cathedral is one of the prime examples of Gothic architecture and the architectural details on the main facade, the inside of the church (those stained glass windows tho), and the rear of the building are all absolutely spectacular.
+The famous Notre Dame cathedral is one of the prime examples of Gothic architecture and the architectural details on the main facade,are all absolutely spectacular.
 What makes it even more impressive is when you take into account that this was all built without modern machinery.
 Seriously mind-blowing and one of the most Instagrammable places in Paris.